History of the School

 In 1902, Mr Herbert Carter, a former Senior Master at Sydney Grammar, bought Ascham from Miss Wallis.
 Mr Carter believed that girls should enjoy a similarly rounded education as boys, and expanded the existing sporting and co-curricular activities to balance the rigours of academic study.
 To this end, he leased ‘Mount Adelaide’, diagonally opposite ‘Delamere’ in which to house the boarders and to provide more space for the girls to play sport.
 The uncertainty of renting and the desire for the school to be consolidated on one site led to the Carters to purchase the Glenrock estate in 1909, the school’s present day site.

-Miss Bailey was also responsible for the purchase of ‘The Knoll’, renamed Macintosh House in 1930 and initiating the fundraising that enabled the purchase of ‘Fiona’ and the ‘Dower House’ in 1948, now the Junior School and Headmistress’ residence respectively.
+Miss Bailey was also responsible for the purchase of ‘The Knoll’, renamed Macintosh House in 1930 and initiating the fundraising that enabled the purchase of ‘Fiona’ and the ‘Dower House’ in 1948, now the Junior School and residence of the Head of School respectively.
 All three properties stand on land that was part of the original 19th century Glenrock estate.

 Miss Dorothy Whitehead was appointed Headmistress in 1949, and steered the school through the 1950s, as her successor, Miss Merrilie Roberts, was to do during the 1960s.
 These two important post-war decades saw a significant amount of building and purchase of neighbouring properties, as well as changes in curriculum and the introduction of the Wyndham Scheme (six years of secondary school).
 The War Memorial Hall (since demolished), the TM Scott Science Block, the purchase of Raine House, Hillingdon (Preparatory School), Holmwood and The Octagon and the opening of the Fergusson Wing for Boarding all date from this period.